tier4/nebula/src/nebula_sample/README.md

 ## Reference Implementation

-This package is based on the Hesai implementation structure but with all vendor-specific code removed.
-For a complete example, refer to `nebula_hesai`.
+This package provides a template structure for adding new sensor support.
+For complete examples, refer to existing sensor packages like `nebula_hesai` or `nebula_velodyne`.